ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 # Description

-**NOTE: Youtube-DL is a bit slow to update (project may be abandoned).
-This causes issues such as downloads being extremely slow or not working at all.
-The recommended drop-in replacement is [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+**NOTE: Youtube-DL has been replaced with the drop-in replacement [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Therefore, as of release 1.1, the internal exe bundled with this plugin is now yt-dlp instead of youtube-dl.**

-This is a Windows plugin for the Elgato Stream Deck that executes youtube-dl on a URL link copied to the clipboard once the button is pressed.
+This is a Windows plugin for the Elgato Stream Deck that executes youtube-dl (now yt-dlp) on a URL link copied to the clipboard once the button is pressed.
 It also has the additional feature of downloading media content from reddit URLs.

 This plugin differs from a SuperMacro solution in the following ways:
 -	This plugin has no dependancies.
 It is a lightweight solution for only this specific task.
--	By controlling the youtube-dl process, this plugin can keep track of multiple downloads, log the reason for any failures, and gives the option to kill hanging download tasks.
+-	By controlling the yt-dlp.exe process, this plugin can keep track of multiple downloads, log the reason for any failures, and gives the option to kill hanging download tasks.
--	This plugin allows for a easy way to update youtube-dl without the need for extra macro keys.
+-	This plugin allows for a easy way to update yt-dlp without the need for extra macro keys.
 -	By holding the button, this plugin opens the output folder to allow easy access to recent downloads.
--	This plugin also downloads images and videos from reddit if given a reddit URL.
+-	This plugin also downloads images from reddit if given a reddit URL.

-**Note: it is suggested that the 'Update' button in 'Advanced Settings' is pressed to update Youtube-dl before use since the default one bundled with this application is likely outdated.
-Youtube/Twitch/etc often changes, and Youtube-dl will require an update in order to handle whatever changed in the API.**
+**Note: it is suggested that the 'Update' button in 'Advanced Settings' is pressed to `Update yt-dlp` before use since the default one bundled with this application is likely outdated.
+Youtube/Twitch/etc often changes, and yt-dlp will require an update in order to handle whatever changed in the API.**

 ![](example.png)